kicaj29/MongoDB/README.md

 * Available: the same local but it is default when we read from the secondary replica set.

-* Majority: this is the default for all the fix operators if you do not specify and of the read concerns.
+* Majority: **this is the default for all the fix operators if you do not specify and of the read concerns.** It is default read concern for `db.find` function.
 In this case the query returns a data that has been acknowledged by the majority of the replica set members.
 The documents returned by the read operation are durable, even in the event of failure.

 * Linearisible: the query returns data that reflects all successful majority-acknowledged writes that completed prior to the start of the read operation.
 The query may wait for concurrently executing writes to propagate to a majority of replica set members before returning results.
+  You can specify linearizable read concern for read operations on the primary only.

+  Linearizable read concern guarantees only apply if read operations specify a query filter that uniquely identifies a single document.

 * Snapshot
   * If the transaction is not part of a causally consistent session, upon transaction commit with write concern "majority", the transaction operations are guaranteed to have read from a snapshot of majority-committed data.